Leo-U/odin-recipes/README.md

 # odin-recipes

-The purpose of this project is to practice and demonstrate basic HTML and CSS skills.
+The purpose of this project is to practice and demonstrate basic page building skills.